Forest Craftsperson Apprentices

 In October 2016, Bedgebury took on two people for a two-year Forest Craftsperson apprenticeship.
 The salary of one of these trainees was supported by the Friends of Bedgebury Pinetum in the form of a grant to the Forestry Commission (now Forestry England).
 Both apprentices were required to undertake a combination of industry-recognised training and practical hands-on training as part of the tree team at Bedgebury.
 They undertook a variety of roles across the site supporting the maintenance of the Pinetum, nursery activities, recreational facilities, the volunteers as well as the Kent and Weald forest beats.
 One of the trainees, Emma Bacon, agreed to share her experience in this blog so that Friends' members could see a little more of life inside Bedgebury and gain an insight into the way their subscriptions and donations are used by the Friends.

-Emma and Phil have now completed their apprenticeship and have taken on new roles at Bedgebury.
+Emma and Phil completed their apprenticeship in 2018 and have taken on new roles at Bedgebury.
 Emma succeeded in replacing the site's retiring Nursery Supervisor, and Phil has been appointed as a Forest Craftsperson.
 We're delighted they've remained at Bedgebury to share their knowledge with the next generation of apprentice.
-And so the journey begins again with Bedgebury's newest apprentice, Harry!
+And so the journey began again in October 2018 with Bedgebury's newest apprentice, Harry!

-Find out how Harry's journey began this winter by following the link below.
+Find out how Harry progresses through his apprenticeship journey by following the links below.

 Harry's 2018-2020 blog: